Contests, giveaways, and sweepstakes — they’re incredible fun for creating awareness and generating leads for your brand.

 We can’t stress this enough: this is merely a template and should not be construed as legal advice.
 If you decide to use this template, you assume all of the associated risks.
 Consult with a legal expert to ensure your final set of rules is compliant with current state and federal laws.
 Neither Woobox nor the author is providing legal advice.

 Preface your rules and conditions with a statement regarding no purchase necessary.

 NO PURCHASE IS NECESSARY TO ENTER.
 YOUR CHANCES OF WINNING DO NOT INCREASE WITH A PURCHASE.

-In this section, define who is eligible for the contest or sweepstakes.
+In this section, define who is eligible for the contest or giveaway.
 Be thorough and specific.
 Be sure to mention who is NOT eligible as well.
-For example, you may say “void where prohibited by law” and specify that your employees, as well as your subsidiaries, affiliates, suppliers, advertising and promotion agencies, employees’ immediate family members, etc., are ineligible participate in the contest/sweepstakes.
+For example, you may say “void where prohibited by law” and specify that your employees, as well as your subsidiaries, affiliates, suppliers, advertising and promotion agencies, employees’ immediate family members, etc., are ineligible participate in the contest/giveaway.

 List your company name and address in this section.
 If you’re partnering with any other organizations, list them under the sponsorship section, too.
 Explain how the sponsor(s) will conduct the promotion as described in your Official Rules.

 Ensure that you specify that by entering your contest, participants agree to abide by the Sponsor’s (your) Official Rules and decisions.
 Include verbiage that talks about your right to refuse, withdraw, or disqualify entries at your sole discretion.
 You should also incorporate language that participant agrees to accept the decision of the Sponsor as final and binding.

 Define the promotion period by giving the start date and time (include your time zone) and the end date and time with the time zone.
 These are the dates that you will receive and accept entries.